-Pay-per-use disk: Just delete the disk.
+- Pay-per-use disk: Just delete the disk.
 You will not be billed for a disk after it is deleted.
-For details, see Deleting an EVS Disk.
+For details, see Deleting EVS Disks. - Yearly/monthly disk: A yearly/monthly disk cannot be deleted, but you can unsubscribe from it if needed.
+For the unsubscription rules and operation methods, see Billing Center User Guide.